 KSTP94 had the highest maize biomass while H505 had the lowest in season I in Kibos and Teso.
 In season II however, there was no significant difference between the maize varieties in terms of biomass in the two sites (Fig 10).
-Maize biomass trend in Bungoma and Vihiga showed no consistency, where biomass was highest in H505 and lowest in IR maize while Vihiga had IR maize with the highest biomass and KSPT94 and GAF4 having the lowest.
+Maize biomass trend in Bungoma and Vihiga showed no consistency , where biomass was highest in H505 and lowest in IR maize while Vihiga had IR maize with the highest biomass and KSPT94 and GAF4 having the lowest.
 In both seasons, maize biomass was highest in Kibos.
 Gro-plus coating had the highest biomass in Kibos and Teso in both seasons (Fig 11).
 The control had the lowest maize biomass in both seasons in all the sites except for season I in Vihiga where there was no significant difference in all the seed coatings.
 In Bungoma and Vihiga however, there was no significant difference between the seed coatings, except in Vihiga where the control seed coat had the lowest biomass compared to the other seed coatings.
-The difference was observed only when the coatings were compared to each other.
-This therefore meant that the coating effect was not dependant on the maize varieties.
+The difference was observed only when the coatings were compared to the maize varieties.